Pauline Perlmutter Steinem: In education

 Steinem moved to the US state of Ohio as a young wife and mother.
 Her teacher training in Bavaria informed a lifetime of activism for education.

 She was the first woman to serve on the Toledo Board of Education; when she was elected in 1904, she became the first woman to hold public office in Toledo, and possibly the first Jewish woman to hold elected public office in the United States.
 She was elected on a coalition ticket along with socialists and anarchists.

 She founded a public vocational school, the Macomber Vocational High School, and she worked for juvenile court reform in Ohio.
 She was also appointed to the board of trustees for the Toledo Public Library.

 In Jewish organizations

 She served as the chair of the Toledo chapter of the National Council of Jewish Women, and was national chair of that organization's Sabbath School committee.
 She was also president of the Hebrew Associated Charities and Loan Association, a mutual aid society.
 Although Steinem identified as Jewish, she also followed Theosophy.
 Steinem identified as a universalist rather than a Zionist.

 In women's suffrage

-As an active member of the National Woman Suffrage Association, she was a chairwoman of their educational committee and a delegate to the International Council of Women, held in Switzerland in 1908.
+As an active member of the National American Woman Suffrage Association (NAWSA), she was a chairwoman of their educational committee and a delegate to the International Council of Women, held in Switzerland in 1908.
 She was head of the Ohio Woman's Suffrage Association from 1908 to 1911, and president of Toledo Council of Women, as well as president of the Toledo Federation of Women's Clubs.